 - Good for gaming and also, listening to music

 Although finding the balance between a decent performance and a pocket-friendly headset can be a little overwhelming, the Corsair HS60 Pro will get the job done thanks to its versatility.
 It’s compatible with multiple gaming platforms.

-4. Sennheiser GAME ONE – Best Open-back Gaming Headset
+4#.
+EPOS I Sennheiser GAME ONE Gaming Headset – Best Open-back Gaming Headset

-Sennheiser is an established manufacturer of headphones that’s trusted by many users owing to the balanced acoustic and clear sound.
+Sennheiser is an established manufacturer of headphones that are trusted by many users owing to the balanced acoustic and clear sound.
 Although the GAME ONE model comes in an open-back design, it was built for gamers searching for a natural, realistic sound.

 Regardless of the different advantages of the 40mm open acoustics design- including the lightweight, comfortability, and dynamic sound-, the design is only suitable for indoor gaming in a rather quiet room.
 Otherwise, the user can get distracted by the interference of ambient noise.

-The headset offers the required details level that will allow you to enjoy different tactics while spotting your enemies and attacking them.
-The volume controls are user friendly and can be adjusted according to the desired levels of accuracy.
+The headset offers the level of the required detail that will allow you to enjoy different tactics while spotting your enemies and attacking them.
+The volume controls are user-friendly and can be adjusted according to the desired levels of accuracy.